-Here you will find useful information related to our tours, and about skiing in the Norwegian mountains in general.
+Here you will find useful information related to our tours, and about hiking in the Norwegian mountains in general.

 You will find additional information connected for each tour.
 Most tours are self-guided for individuals.

 See Terms and Conditions regarding booking, payment, cancellation etc.